 Child Protection Policy

 This policy applies to all employees (paid or voluntary), parents, visitors, contractors and suppliers.
 A copy of this policy will be available at all times, in all venues and by e-mail if requested.
 Nipperbout also caters for Adults at Risk (aged 18 years and older).

 Nipperbout follows the same Child Protection procedures for both children and Adults at Risk (whilst recognising an adult with mental capacity is able to make a decision for themselves on reporting concerns).
 All references to children made within this policy should be understood to include Adults at Risk.

 Where Nipperbout is not in loco parentis, for example in a stay and play setting, the parent retains responsibility for their children and information is available to parents on expectation of conduct and reporting concerns.
 It is important to note that Nipperbout and its employees still retain the duty to report any concerns identified.
+We ensure that all parents are made aware of this responsibility and where it is safe to do so, parents will be informed of any referrals being made.

 This policy contains the following information: